jjjermiah/pixi-vscode/README.md

 > This extension is in early development and should not be considered stable.
 > Please report any issues or feature requests to the [GitHub repository](https://github.com/jjjermiah/pixi-vscode).

+The prefix team is working on a [contribution to the official Python VSCode extension](https://github.com/microsoft/vscode-python/pull/22968) to add Pixi support.
+This extension will be augmented once that contribution is merged.

 ## Features

 **TODO List**